Exams, Deadlines and Admittance

 Absence from exam

 If you are sick or had an accident on the day of the exam, please send a doctor's notice to the administration office of your study program at the latest 1 week from the exam.
 Inform the lecturer and the administration office by phone or e-mail if possible already on the day of the exam that you are not able to participate at the exam (especially with oral exams).
 After a taken exam, a doctor's notice cannot be handed in in retrospect.
 If you do not feel well during the exam, stop the exam.
+In case of an abortion of the exam, we cannot accept a doctor’s notice that was already valid before the exam took place.
+If someone attends an exam despite an existing doctor’s notice, the person takes the exam at his/her own risk and the existing doctor’s notice loses its validity for this exam.
 If a doctor's notice is sent too late or not at all, the grade 1 is entered into KSL.

 Failed grades can be compensated within a module.
 A module is passed if the average is at least 4.0 after compensation.
 In the first year of study, the number of failed grades is limited to 3.
 In year two and three no limit of falied grades exists.
 Just make sure the module is passed after compensation.The module allocation can be seen on the appendixes' of the study plans (on the factsheets).